Universal health care by country: England

 Most NHS general practitioners are private doctors who contract to provide NHS services, but most hospitals are publicly owned and run through NHS trusts.
 A few NHS medical services (such as "surgicentres") are sub-contracted to private providers as are some non-medical services (such as catering).
 Some capital projects such as new hospitals have been funded through the Private Finance Initiative, enabling investment without (in the short term) increasing the public sector borrowing requirement, because long-term contractually obligated PFI spending commitments are not counted as government liabilities.

 Northern Ireland

 Health and Social Care in Northern Ireland is the designation of the national public health service in Northern Ireland.

 Scotland

 NHS Scotland, created by the National Health Service (Scotland) Act 1947, was also launched on July 5, 1948, although it has always been a separate organization.
 Since devolution, NHS Scotland has followed the policies and priorities of the Scottish Government, including the phasing out of all prescription charges by 2011.
 Prescriptions are now free in Scotland for all citizens.
-All healthcare in Scotland remains free at the point of use.